 She is a firm believer of the Montessori philosophy, thus enrolling her only son to Bella.
 With her positive outlook and vibrant personality, Ms. Brandy is someone whom students, parents and staff alike trust to help them with any issues that may arise involving school matters.

 She loves working around children and helping other people in need.
 Her hobbies include spending time with her family and friends, and she enjoys bike riding at the beach.
 She hopes to grow with the school with Maria Montessori’s vision “The greatest gifts we can give our children are the roots of Responsibility and the wings of Independence.”

 Coordinator of Support Services

 Gladys, a mother of three, has had the pleasure of having two of her three girls attend Montessori schools since their primary years.
-Before Bella Mente opened their doors, Gladys’s family were one of the first ones to volunteer their time to assist with the opening of the school.
+Before Bella Mente opened their doors, Gladys’s family was one of the first ones to volunteer their time to assist with the opening of the school.
 With her newfound passion for the Montessori Philosophy, she pursued a position within Bella Mente.

 Her experience involves over 15 years of administrative and customer service employment; ranging from management, recruiting, human resource, payroll, and other various administrative support duties.
 Gladys has an infectious personality that is lively and genuine.
-She loves to make a people smile!
+She loves to make people smile!

-Her goal is to make sure, all of our families have an enjoyable experience at Bella Mente Montessori Academy!
+Her goal is to make sure all of our families have an enjoyable experience at Bella Mente Montessori Academy!

-When Jennifer is not a work she enjoys reading, cooking, yoga and being at the beach with her son and husband.
-Jennifer, also really enjoys being a student and loves to take classes and seminars in a wide range of subjects, such as payroll law and cake decorating.
+When Jennifer is not a work, she enjoys reading, cooking, yoga, and being at the beach with her son and husband.
+Jennifer also really enjoys being a student and loves to take classes and seminars in a wide range of subjects, such as payroll law and cake decorating.
 She is excited to see what this year brings to the Bella Mente Community and looks forward to a great year.